Conflicts of Interest (COI) Training

 Extramural Disclosure Training (EDT)

-Starting February 2023, the Office of the Vice President for Research and Innovation (OVPRI) will be implementing mandatory training for University of Hawaii (UH) principal investigators, co-investigators and key personnel working on extramural projects at UH.
+In February 2023, the Office of the Vice President for Research and Innovation (OVPRI) announced mandatory Extramural Disclosure Training (EDT) for University of Hawai‘i (UH) principal investigators (PIs), co-investigators (Co-Is) and key personnel working on extramural projects at UH.
 The impetus for this training is the recent U.S. government concerns related to inappropriate foreign interference in federally funded research.
 The training is intended to highlight what faculty and key personnel involved in extramural projects need to know to protect UH’s research and intellectual property.

 Instructions for completing the training